The Latest from the Go-to-Market Experts

 Content Mapping Worksheet for the B2B Buyer’s Journey

-Use the worksheet below as a jumping-off point to organize your content and make sure you’re not missing any key assets.
+Use this worksheet as a jumping-off point to organize your content and make sure you’re not missing any key assets.
 If you are, you’ll need to create new content to fill in the gaps.

 Note that if you’re doing one-to-one account-based marketing, you should fill this worksheet in for every single account you’re targeting.
 Click here to learn about the four approaches to ABM if you need help deciding whether one-to-one ABM is right for your business.